lehn-etracker/vagrant-proxmox/README.md

 * `pool` Resource pool to use.
 * `hostname_append_id` Appends guest ID to its' hostname.
 Note that this effectively sets the hostname to ID, if it was empty beforehand.
 * `full_clone` Creates full clone, instead of a linked one.
+* `lxc_ssh_public_keys` public keys to be added to the authorized keys file of the machine, one key per line.

 ## Debug RestClient Communication with Proxmox-Node